rlvrs/people-service/README.md

-# Movies Service
+# People Service
 I started this project to grasp the Python best practices in order to build a Continuous Integration pipeline.

-This project holds a dummy service that registers the information about movies received from other services, such as web scrapping services.
+This project holds a dummy service that registers the information about people received from other services, such as web scrapping services.

 ## IDE Configuration